-The research highlights an apparent development puzzle: GDP per person and human development do not always go hand-in-hand, either in levels or distribution.
+The research highlights an apparent development puzzle: GDP per capita and human development do not always go hand-in-hand, either in levels or in distribution.
 More specifically, human development experienced major gains across the board during the backlash against economic globalization that occurred in the early twentieth century, resulting from the advance in longevity and education in this period.
-Furthermore, relative international inequality in per capita income grew until the early 1970s and only fell since the 1990s, while inequality in AHD has steadily reduced since the late 1920s.
+Furthermore, relative international inequality in per capita income grew until the early 1970s and only fell from the 1990s, while inequality in AHD has steadily reduced since the late 1920s.

-Life expectancy was the main contributor to human development progress over the one and half centuries considered here, although its greatest contribution was concentrated between 1914 and 1970, as the international diffusion of the epidemiological transition took place.
-Education was the second most important dimension, being a steady contributor to human development over the entire time span considered.
+Life expectancy was the main contributor to human development progress over the one-and-a-half centuries considered here, although its greatest contribution was concentrated between 1914 and 1970, as the international diffusion of the epidemiological transition took place.
+Education was the second most important dimension, being a steady contributor to human development over the entire timespan considered.
 Finally, political and civil liberties added substantially to AHD throughout the twentieth century, especially in its last two decades.

-The rest of the paper is organized as follows.
-Section II discusses the concept and measurement of human development.
-Section III proposes an augmented human development index [AHDI] that introduces a non-linear transformation of its health and education variables and attempts to incorporate freedom to choose by adding a new dimension, political and civil liberties, proxied by an index of liberal democracy, and compares it to alternative (augmented) human development specifications.
-Section IV presents trends in AHDI and examines how its gains have been distributed with special attention to the human development gap between western Europe and its offshoots plus Japan - the OECD, as it includes most pre-1995 OECD countries - and the Rest of the world.
-Section V takes a closer look at the drivers of human development.
-The paper closes with a recapitulation of its main findings.
+The rest of the article is organized as follows.
+Section I discusses the concept and measurement of human development.
+Section II proposes an AHDI that introduces a non-linear transformation of its health and education variables and attempts to incorporate freedom to choose by adding a new dimension, political and civil liberties, proxied by an index of liberal democracy, and compares it to alternative (augmented) human development specifications.
+Section III presents trends in the AHDI and examines how its gains have been distributed, with special attention to the human development gap between western Europe and its offshoots plus Japan-the OECD, as it includes most pre-1995 OECD countries-and the Rest of the world.
+Section IV takes a closer look at the drivers of human development.
+The article closes with a recapitulation of its main findings.

-Human Development: from concept to measure.
+I. Human development: from concept to measure